 Things to Do in Georgetown

 Bike, jog, or stroll down the scenic C&O Canal Towpath.
 Lace up your ice skates and take laps around the Washington Harbour Ice Rink in the wintertime.
 Rent a kayak from Key Bridge Boathouse and go paddling down the Potomac with your family.
-Relax in the lush garden and see fascinating archeological and historical exhibits at the museum at Dumbarton Oaks.
+Relax in the lush garden and see fascinating archaeological and historical exhibits at the museum at Dumbarton Oaks.
 Taste amazing traditional French plates like Coq au Vin, Cassoulet, and Country Pate at Brasserie Liberte.
-Try German street food like Currywurst and Chicken Schnitzel Pita at The Berliner.
-Visit George’s to try their signature George’s Cheesesteak or other Greek offerings like a Lamb Gyro Plate.
-Go out for a date night at Bourbon Steak and savor delectable New American entrees like the 14-ounce Mishima Reserve Ribeye or Charred Octopus.
-Or satisfy your sweet tooth by picking up treats like Red Velvet and Milk Chocolate Birthday cupcakes at Georgetown Cupcake.
+Order Tortelloni Di Michele, Rigatoni con Salsicce, Sausage and Canneloni, and other homemade pasta dishes from Filomena Ristorante.
+Try Greek offerings like Tabouleh, a Beef Shawarma Wrap, or a Lamb Gyro Plate at George’s.
+Savor delectable New American entrees like 1/2 Maine Lobster, Chicken and Dumplings, or Nigella-Spiced Swordfish when you go out for a date night at Bourbon Steak.
+Or satisfy your sweet tooth by picking up treats like Chocolate Ganache, Red Velvet, or Milk Chocolate Birthday cupcakes at Georgetown Cupcake.

 - Home Price: $1,188,500 median purchase price; $1,818 median monthly rent